naeim179/qrshilde/report.md

 - Type: URL QR Code
 - Attack Type: Phishing

-**Risk Level:** HIGH
+**Risk Level: HIGH**

 **Reasons:**

-* The QR code is a URL, which is a common vector for phishing attacks.
-* The domain 'suspicious-login-example.com' is suspicious and may be a spoofed or compromised website.
+* The QR code points to a URL with a suspicious domain name 'viruseexample.com', which may be a typo or a malicious domain.
-* The path '/login.php' suggests a login page, which is a common target for phishing attacks.
+* The URL does not contain any query parameters, which could indicate a generic phishing attempt.
-* The lack of query parameters makes it difficult to determine the purpose of the URL.
+* The QR code does not provide any context or information about the intended destination, making it more likely to be a phishing attempt.

 **Recommendations:**

-* **Avoid scanning the QR code**: Do not scan the QR code, as it may lead to a phishing attack.
+* Avoid scanning the QR code.
-* **Verify the URL manually**: Manually enter the URL in a browser to verify its authenticity.
-* **Use a secure connection**: Ensure the URL starts with 'https' and the certificate is valid.
-* **Be cautious of login pages**: Be cautious when accessing login pages, especially if they are accessed via a QR code.
+* Do not click on any links from unknown sources.
+* Verify the authenticity of the QR code by contacting the intended sender.
+* Use a reputable antivirus software to scan the device for any potential malware.
-* **Use a QR code scanner with built-in security features**: Use a QR code scanner that can detect and block malicious QR codes.
+* Consider using a QR code scanner that can detect and block malicious QR codes.
-* **Educate users**: Educate users on the risks associated with QR code phishing attacks and how to avoid them.
+* Be cautious when using public Wi-Fi networks and avoid accessing sensitive information.

 ## Risk Interpretation

+- **Low Risk**: No strong red flags, but always stay cautious with unknown QRs.